Chicken and Rice Skillet Bake Simple One-Pan Meal

 Sauce variations can change the whole dish.
 A splash of soy sauce or teriyaki sauce adds depth.
 For a creamy touch, stir in a bit of sour cream or cream cheese before baking.
 These small changes make the meal exciting and new.

 Feel free to explore these variations to make the dish your own.
-For the full recipe, check out the detailed instructions.

 Storage Info